redpawner/Bumpbook/README.md

 The page will reload when you make changes in the client directory.

 <br>
 In the <strong>SERVER</strong> directory, you can run:

 <h4><em>node index.js</em></h4>

 This will run the back-end server.
 Alternatively you can use nodemon which will automatically reload the server when you make changes in the server directory e.g.

-<h4><em>npx nodemon index.js</em></h4>

-## Usage

-Once you have initiated both the client and server you will be directed to the landing page where you can register an account.
-You can then begin exploring all the features of the app.

-## Acknowledgments

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).